 According to the recent IAB report, the average digital video ad spend in 2020 is estimated to increase by 18% vs. 2019.

-In this respect, while video ad spend on desktop web has witnessed a slow decline during Q1-Q2 2020, CTV remains one of the most rapidly-growing niches.
+In this respect, while video ad spend on desktop web has witnessed a slow decline during Q1-Q2 2020, CTV remains one of the most rapidly-growing niches and a crucial staple of the brands’ sales funnel in numerous verticals.

 In particular, avg.
 CTV ad spend only in the U.S. is likely to reach $16 Million/advertiser (which correlates to ~8% year-over-year increase), with the largest CTV ad buyers representing entertainment, telecom and, certainly, retail.